Earth BioGenome Project

-History

 The initiative was inspired by Human Genome Project, and emerged during November 2015 meeting between Harris Lewin (UCD), Gene E. Robinson (IGB) and W. John Kress (Smithsonian Institution's National Museum of Natural History).
 In February 2017, at major conference on genomics and biodiversity organized by the Smithsonian Institution and BGI in Washington, D.C. was supported project's 10-year plan and organizational structure.

 Summary

 The project is projected to cost US$4.7 billion.
-It includes already ongoing projects such as i5K (insects), B10K (birds), 10KP (plants), and the Darwin Tree of Life, which aim to sequence the estimated 66,000 eukaryotic species in the United Kingdom.
+It includes already ongoing projects, such as i5K (insects), B10K (birds), 10KP (plants), and the Darwin Tree of Life, which aims to sequence the estimated 66,000 eukaryotic species in the United Kingdom.
 The project is aiming to sequence and annotate the roughly 1.5 million known eukaryotic species in three phases, with first to create "annotated chromosome-scale reference assemblies for at least one representative species of each of the ~9,000 eukaryotic taxonomic families".

 According to PNAS paper, several sequencing centers are supporting the project, including BGI (China), Baylor College of Medicine (USA), Wellcome Sanger Institute (UK), Rockefeller University (US), with an additional center to be established for the project in South America by São Paulo Research Foundation.
 As for bio-observatories which use genomics, examples which meet the project needs are National Ecological Observatory Network, Chinese Ecological Research Network, ForestGEO, and MarineGEO.
 To provide insight into the feasibility and technical requirements for "planetary scale" projects such as this, the 10,000 Plant Genome Project has published a pilot "Digitalization of Ruili Botanical Garden" project sampling and sequencing 761 vascular plant specimens growing in a Botanical Garden in South West China.
+As of October 2024, EBP has announced that there are genomes sequenced for 3,000 species from over 1,000 families, of which over 2,000 species from 750 families have chromosome-level assemblies.
+As the technology needed to generate high-quality reference genomes has improved and become increasingly globally accessible, there has been a need for coordination to standardise approaches and avoid duplication of effort.
+To address this the EBP has published their best-practice guidance for sample collection and processing.